microsoft/minecraft-scripting-samples/script-box-tsjs/README.md

 # Minecraft Script Box TypeScript and JavaScript

 This workspace is designed to allow you to experiment with TypeScript and JavaScript code, and build it into a Minecraft behavior pack.
+This workspace also works when you add a resource pack.

 ## How to use this workspace sample